Why get a BSN degree through Nightingale’s BDN program?

 - Improves individual, family, and community health and wellness by applying clinical reasoning, evidence-based skills and knowledge, and leadership in practice.

-- Facilitates career mobility of graduates and meets the demand for professional nurses in the State of Utah and nationwide.
+- Facilitates BDN Program graduate’s career mobility and meets the demand for professional nurses nationwide.

 - Increases the availability of advanced nursing education opportunities for qualified learners.

-- Improves access to nursing education, class scheduling flexibility, and learning efficacy through the utilization of a variety of innovative instruction delivery methods and learning modalities, including synchronous and asynchronous online engagements, capstone activities, and distance learning.
+- Improves class scheduling flexibility and learning efficacy through the utilization of a variety of innovative instruction delivery methods and learning modalities, such as online didactic coursework. including synchronous and asynchronous online engagements, capstone activities, and distance learning.

-At Program completion, as measured by evaluation activities throughout the Program, the graduate will
+At BDN Program completion, as measured by evaluation activities throughout the Program, the graduate will

 - Demonstrate quality, competent, client-centered care—always bearing in mind the physical, psychological, spiritual, emotional, cultural, and environmental aspects of the clients’ needs.